 Below is a loose transcript of the video:

-At younger ages, quarterbacks tend to only throw the ball directly at receiver.
-Think of the stereotypical first day of practice where kids go out for a pass, stand with their hands in air saying they’re open.
+At younger ages, quarterbacks tend to only throw the ball directly at the receiver.
+Think of the stereotypical first day of practice where kids go out for a pass, and stand with their hands in the air saying they’re open.
 During this past season of coaching 7-9 year olds, I had 3 kids that could throw the ball very well, however, they tended to wait until someone was really open before throwing.

 This passing drill is designed to teach quarterbacks to lead the receiver instead of throwing right at the receiver.
 It will also help receivers who have a tendency to jog and float on the field instead of running hard to create separation from the defense.

 At first, the receiver most likely will either run a slant or an out to an area.
-However, generally the defense will remain in tight coverage.
+However, generally, the defense will remain in tight coverage.
 The first time you run this drill allow for some extra time in your practice schedule.
 Don’t provide too much instruction and just let the kids play.
 Watch as they try to get open.
 See how the kids adapt to the rules of the drill.

 At the beginner levels, eventually, most of the receivers will be in a position where they tried to run directly to an area, but were covered, and then went to the other area, still covered.
 Then, they’ll end up in the middle.
 This is where you can teach sprinting straight across the field to an area or taking 2-3 steps toward one side and cutting back, sprinting to the opposite area.

 Instruction for the quarterback is to throw the ball into the designated areas before the receiver enters the area.
 The quarterback should be throwing the ball out in front of the receiver, leading him to a spot.
 This is also referred to as throwing the receiver open.
-The quarterback throws the ball to an open area on the field and the receiver runs to the meet the ball to make the catch.
+The quarterback throws the ball to an open area on the field and the receiver runs to meet the ball to make the catch.

-Having a quarterback that can make throws to open areas and allow a receiver to make a play will expand the possibilities in your playbook and expand the amount of plays you can confidently call during a game.
+Having a quarterback that can make throws to open areas and allow a receiver to make a play will expand the possibilities in your playbook and expand the number of plays you can confidently call during a game.